isrlab/F16Model.jl/README.md

 This is a Julia package for a nonlinear model of the F16 aircraft.
 The aerodynamics included in this model come from the NASA Technical Report 1538, *Simulator Study of Stall/Post-Stall Characteristics of a Fighter Airplane with Relaxed Longitudinal Static Stability*, by Nguyen, Ogburn, Gilbert, Kibler, Brown, and Deal, Dec 1979.
 The flight dynamics are based on *Aircraft Control and Simulations*, by Brian Stevens and Frank Lewis, Wiley Inter-Science, New York, 1992.

-This Julia package is inspired by the [MATLAB/Simulink package](https://dept.aem.umn.edu/~balas/darpa_sec/SEC.Software.html) developed by Prof. Gary J. Balas with his students from the Aerospace Engineering & Mechanics department of the University of Minnesota and his collaborators.

-Currently, the Julia package supports the following features:
+This Julia package is inspired by the [MATLAB/Simulink package](https://dept.aem.umn.edu/~balas/darpa_sec/SEC.Software.html), and currently has the following features:

 1. Nonlinear dynamics for simulations.
 2. Lineariation about a trim point (x0,u0).